bsnman/text-adventure-game/README.md

 Some rooms contain items you can collect.
 The right side panel now displays an **Inventory** section listing everything you've picked up.
 Use the `pickUp` and `useItem` actions from the game store to manage these items in your own components or game logic.

+## Character Stats

+The new **Character** panel shows your attributes and calculated combat values.
+Attributes influence derived stats as follows:

+- **Strength** – increases minimum and maximum damage
+- **Agility** – increases attack speed
+- **Vitality** – increases health and regeneration (not yet implemented)
+- **Intelligence** – increases mana and regeneration (not yet implemented)

+Displayed combat stats include minimum damage, maximum damage and attacks per second.
+Base damage and attack speed values are stored internally and combined with the attributes.

 ## Features

 This project aims to grow into a full text adventure experience.
 The following features are currently planned: